Conflux-Chain/conflux-documentation/docs/general/blockchain-security/create-wallet.md

 ---
 # Security Advice for Creating a Wallet

 The first step into the blockchain world is creating a secure wallet.
-This guide provides crucial security advice for creating and managing your wallet.
+This guide provides crucial security advice for creating your wallet.

 ## 1. Understanding the Essence of Wallets